inkytonik/kiama/wiki/Installation.md

 Tools such as the [Scala simple-build-tool (sbt)](http://www.scala-sbt.org) and Maven will be able to install Kiama automatically from this repository.
 The build systems will automatically download the libraries on which Kiama depends.
-The eaisest way to use Kiama is via one of these build systems.
+The easiest way to use Kiama is via one of these build systems.

+If you are new to sbt, we strongly advise you to read the [sbt Getting Started Guide](http://www.scala-sbt.org/release/docs/Getting-Started/Welcome.html).

 If you are using Kiama in an sbt project, you should add a dependence on